larsewi/leech/README.md

 The `"subsidiary_fields"` parameter should contain the column names of the remaining fields to be loaded by **leech**.
 This can be the empty list, in case all fields make up the primary composite key.

+### Disable merging blocks

+In some situations it's important to keep track of intermediate values.
+We already know that we can get an intermediate value from a specific record using [`LCH_History()`](#lch_history).
+However, you may want this for an entire table.
+In this case, you can set the `"merge_blocks"` parameter to `false` (it defaults to `true`) in the respective table definition.
+This completly disables [merging of blocks](#merging-blocks) for that table.
+Causing multiple blocks to be included in the patch.
+Other tables are however, merged into the last block.

 ### Source / Destination parameters